nehaburug/Cyclistic_Case_Study.Google_Data_Analytics/README.md

 And based on this findings, I have my recommendations and conclusion on how the casual riders can buy the annual membership.

 Visual representation of my analysis: https://public.tableau.com/app/profile/neha.v3513/viz/CyclisticCaseStudyGoogleProfessionalDataAnalytics/Sheet1

+Description of data source used:
+Data source: Index of bucket "divvy-tripdata".
+The data that has been used for analysis is from January to April of 2021.
+Licence: The data has been made available by Motivate International Inc. under the licence Data License Agreement | Divvy Bikes.